SoftwareHeritage/docker/README.rst

 Details of the main service set
 -------------------------------

-The main `compose.yml` file defines the following services on their respectively standard ports, all of the following services are configured to communicate with each other:
+The main `compose.yml` file defines the following services (among others):

 - swh-storage-db: a ``softwareheritage`` instance db that stores the Merkle DAG,

--  swh-objstorage: Content-addressable object storage,
+- swh-objstorage: Content-addressable object storage; it uses a docker volume to store the objects using the pathslicer_ backend,

 - swh-storage: Abstraction layer over the archive, allowing to access all stored source code artifacts as well as their metadata,

 - swh-web: the Software Heritage web user interface (with a default "admin" account with password "admin"),

--  swh-scheduler: the API service as well as 2 utilities, the runner and the listener,
+- swh-scheduler: the API service as well as a series of utilities (runner, listener, metrics...),

 - swh-lister: celery workers dedicated to running lister tasks,

 - swh-loaders: celery workers dedicated to importing/updating source code content (VCS repos, source packages, etc.),

 - swh-journal: Persistent logger of changes to the archive, with publish-subscribe support.
+This consists in a Kafka journal and a series of producers (typically the storage or indexers) and consumers (generally called `xxx-journal-client`).

 That means you can start doing the ingestion using those services using the same setup described in the getting-started starting directly at